Best Camera for YouTube

 I’ve also tried to keep them all within what I consider to be a reasonable budget – obviously this will be different for everyone, but hopefully one of the cameras below will suit your pocket.

 So how does this all of this help you?
 As a YouTuber or as someone who’s planning to become one, it’s a given that you want to produce content for your channel that’s fresh and clean.
-So, it’s important for you to know what you want and have at least a general understanding of how things work.
+So, it’s important for you to know what you want and have at least a general understanding of how things work, including a firm grasp on post-production and using the right video editing apps.

 Taking the time to research, read and learn about what’s available may take some a while, but doing so will allow you to make better, more informed choices when it comes to the gear that you will eventually end up owning.